x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/create-a-call-answering-rule.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: 0976f8f2-3449-44f1-b0d1-20c91622e827
-description: "You can use the Shell to create one or more call answering rules for a user.
-You can also use the New-UMCallAnsweringRule cmdlet in an Exchange Management Shell script to create call answering rules for multiple users."
+description: "You can use Exchange Online PowerShell to create one or more call answering rules for a user.
+You can also use the New-UMCallAnsweringRule cmdlet in a PowerShell script to create call answering rules for multiple users."
 ---

 # Create a call answering rule

-You can use the Shell to create one or more call answering rules for a user.
-You can also use the **New-UMCallAnsweringRule** cmdlet in an Exchange Management Shell script to create call answering rules for multiple users.
+You can use Exchange Online PowerShell to create one or more call answering rules for a user.
+You can also use the **New-UMCallAnsweringRule** cmdlet in a PowerShell script to create call answering rules for multiple users.

 Call answering rules are applied to incoming calls similar to the way Inbox rules are applied to incoming email messages.
 By default, when a user is enabled for Unified Messaging (UM), no call answering rules are configured.
 Even so, incoming calls are answered by the mail system and callers are prompted to leave a voice message.